kkeisuke/plantuml-editor/README.md

 npm run e2e
 ```

-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ## Other

 Pen graphic by [freepik](http://www.flaticon.com/authors/freepik) from [Flaticon](http://www.flaticon.com/) is licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).
 Check out the new logo that I created on [LogoMaker.com](http://logomakr.com) https://logomakr.com/7Gn1Ck